adlnet/xAPI-Spec/xAPI-Communication.md

 __Attachments__: Note that due to issues relating to encoding, it is not possible to send binary data attachments using this syntax.
 See [4.1.11.
 Attachments](#attachments)

 * The LRS MUST support the syntax above.
+See [Appendix C: Cross Domain Request Example](#Appendix3C) for an example.

+There might be cases where there is a requirement for the Learning Record Provider to support applications or browsers where the
+Client code is hosted on a different scheme (HTTP or HTTPS) from the LRS.
+In these cases, a proxy is needed to communicate to the LRS.
+Two simple solutions might be to 1) set up a proxy pass through on the same scheme as the Client code to the LRS or 2) to host an intermediary server-side LRS on the same scheme as the Client code to route Statements to the target LRS.
+Strongly consider security risks before making the decision to use implementations that use different schemes.

 __Note__: Versions of Internet Explorer lower than 10 do not support Cross Domain Requests between HTTP and HTTPS.
-This means that for IE9 and lower, if the LRS is on an HTTPS domain, the Client sending the Request is also on HTTPS.
-If the LRS is on HTTP, the Client is too.

-There might be cases where there is a requirement for the Learning Record Provider to support IE8 and IE9 where the Client code is hosted on a different scheme (HTTP or HTTPS) from the LRS.
-In these cases, proxy is needed to communicate to the LRS.
-Two simple solutions might be to 1) set up a proxy pass through on the same scheme as the Client code to the LRS or 2) to host an intermediary server-side LRS on the same scheme as the Client code to route Statements to the target LRS.

-* The LRS MAY choose to provide both HTTP and HTTPS endpoints to support this use case.
-* The LRS and the Learning Record Provider SHOULD consider the security risks before making the decision to use this scheme.

-See [Appendix C: Cross Domain Request Example](#Appendix3C) for an example.

 <a name="encoding"/>